X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Discussion

 \section{Discussion}

-\paragraph{Fine-grained error analysis at LLM's capability.} To better understand the nature of model failures, we conducted a manual error analysis on 100 incorrect responses each from o4-mini and GPT-4o.
-For o4-mini, the results reveal a diverse taxonomy of failures, evenly split between arithmetic breakdowns and logical collapses.
+To better understand the nature of model failures, we conducted an error analysis with \tool on 100 incorrect responses each from o4-mini and GPT-4o across four datasets.
+For o4-mini, the results reveal a diverse taxonomy of failures.
 Specifically, 34\% of the errors were classified as \textit{Numerical Calculation Errors}, where the model formulated the correct logic but failed in basic arithmetic execution.
 Another 34\% were due to \textit{Reasoning Chain Disruption}; for instance, the model would correctly identify the oxidation half-reaction but fail to carry through the multi-step derivation to combine with oxygen and balance the full redox equation, resulting in a critical logical gap.
 Furthermore, 27\% of failures were attributed to \textit{Logical Hallucination}, where the model fabricated constraints not present in the prompt (e.g., inventing an extra, unspecified third draw in a probability setup), leading to a completely invalid derivation.
-The remaining 5\% fell into other minor categories.
 In stark contrast, GPT-4o's error profile reveals a severe vulnerability in sustaining deep derivations: its \textit{Reasoning Chain Disruption} surges to 51\%.
-Its remaining failures are distributed among \textit{Logical Hallucination} (18\%), \textit{Numerical Calculation Errors} (17\%), a unique \textit{Convergence/Search Failure} mode (10\%) where the model fails to reach a conclusion in complex spaces, and other minor categories (4\%).
-This comparative breakdown highlights that as structural complexity increases, models do not merely guess randomly; their reasoning chains actively fracture or hallucinate, reinforcing the value of our explicit, solver-verified probe space for diagnosing specific vulnerabilities.
+Its remaining failures are distributed among \textit{Logical Hallucination} (18\%), \textit{Numerical Calculation Errors} (17\%), a \textit{Convergence/Search Failure} mode (10\%) where the model fails to reach a conclusion in complex spaces, and other minor categories (4\%).
+This comparative breakdown highlights that as structural complexity increases, models do not merely guess randomly; their reasoning chains actively fracture or hallucinate, reinforcing the value of our explicit, solver-verified probe space for diagnosing vulnerabilities.

-\paragraph{Beyond correctness: broader benefits of formalization.} While our primary focus is on measuring LLM reasoning capability, the role of formalization extends beyond ensuring correctness.
-By making task structure explicit, formalization provides a shared reference frame for comparing models and prompts.
-It transforms ambiguous notions of ``reasoning difficulty'' into analyzable factors such as constraint composition and dependency depth.
-The explicitness enables not only more reliable measurement, but also better interpretability: when a model fails near a capability frontier, we can trace the failure to specific structural requirements rather than attributing it to vague notions of noise or prompt sensitivity.